armin-fx/BandedScad/doc/math_polygon.md

 #### is_point_on_segment [^][contents]
 [is_point_on_segment]: #is_point_on_segment-
-Returns `true` if a point is exactly on a line segment.\
+Returns `true` if a point is exactly on a line segment.
 Inclusive on the points.
 In 2D or 3D.

+_Arguments:_
 ```OpenSCAD
 is_point_on_segment (line, point, ends)
 ```